amr-abdelhamid/refbook/manuscript/0-intro.md

 #### 1. Vague and hazy objectives

 The first reason was due to hazy and unclear objectives.
-We didn't specify what "good code" looks like or how to measure "goodness". **The decision of what to do next or whether or not the code is *good* was decided by the gut feeling of the engineering staff**, not a clear and indicative measures or indicators.
+We didn't specify what "good code" looks like or how to measure "goodness". **The decision of what to refactor or whether or not the code is *good* was based on the gut feeling of the engineering staff**, not clear and indicative measures.

 #### 2. Start with covering poor code with fragile tests